Morganizer/ZenPacks.community.UserGroup/README.rst

 The new zProperty for zMinUID may be adjusted for a device class or specific device.
 The default is 0 (all users collected).

-Ensure that suitable values for zCommandUsername, zCommandPassword, zKeyPath and zCommandPath are customised for the device class and potentially overridden for specific devices.
+Ensure that suitable values for zCommandUsername, zCommandPassword and zKeyPath are customised for the device class and potentially overridden for specific devices.

 Test ssh communications from the command line before expecting Zenoss to perform successful ssh communications.